-This championship will feature a printed program, which the NCAA and IMG College Publishing has the exclusive right to distribute at the competition venue during the championship.
+This championship will feature a printed program and bout sheets, which the NCAA and Learfield IMG College Publishing has the exclusive right to distribute at the competition venue during the championship.
 No competing publications, whether sold or free of charge, are permitted at NCAA events where printed programs are available.
-Any publications delivered to the venue are the property of IMG College before, during and after the event.
+Any publications delivered to the venue are the property of Learfield IMG College before, during and after the event.